gregwhitaker/gocd-puppet/README.md

 Wait while Vagrant sets up and provisions your VM.

 After vagrant finishes, you can access the Go server at `http://192.168.192.169:8153`.
-This should be a full functional Go setup.
+This should be a fully functional Go setup.
 There is a server and agent co located on the same VM.